 Doesn't make any sense to me.

-There's uh I I do harbor maybe it's a naive belief, but I do believe that the people of this country generally get what they want, and that the people of this country have far more power than they think.
+There's uh I I, I do harbor maybe it's a naive belief, but I do believe that the people of this country generally get what they want and that the people of this country have far more power than they think and that they can affect the outcome of events far more than they believe, and not just at the ballot box, and I believe that there is an opportunity here.

-But it seems to me the real influence is having conservatism not just articulated but implemented, and let the outcome of an actual implementation of some sort of conservative philosophy in this rebuilding, for example, illustrate by itself and for itself what conservatism is.
+We can all sit here and argue conservatism versus liberalism and win every day, but it seems to me the real influence is having conservatism not just articulated but implemented, and let the outcome of an actual implementation of some sort of conservative philosophy in this rebuilding, for example, illustrate by itself and for itself what conservatism is.

-But it just seems to me it is it is premature to uh to give up.
+It is premature to uh to give up.

-If there's some malcontents and unhappy people in the Bush administration, let them go.
+If there's some malcontents and unhappy people in the Bush administration, let them go and let them fly the coop.

-If if if they've been looking at this administration as an opportunity to better themselves and so forth, and they can't do it in the administration, let them go and find somewhere in the private sector to do it.
+If if if, they've been looking at this administration as an opportunity to better themselves and so forth and they can't do it in the administration, let them go and find somewhere in the private sector to do it.

-Uh but it's it's just it's too easy to fall prey to fatalism.
+Uh, but it's, it's just, it's too easy to fall prey to fatalism.

-You have to keep fighting it uh if you're if you're ever to be uh dominant.
+You have to keep fighting it uh, if you're, if you're ever to be uh, dominant.

-Bush won't even attack them, Bush won't even.
+Bush won't even attack them.

 No, he won't.